EmanuelSommer/bnn_interplay_priors_overparam/README.md

-# Rethinking the Challenges of Sampling-Based Posterior Approximation in Overparametrized Neural Networks
+# How Overparametrization Shapes Bayesian Neural Network Posteriors

-This repository contains the code for the **NeurIPS 2025 submission *Rethinking the Challenges of Sampling-Based Posterior Approximation in Overparametrized Neural Networks***.
+This repository contains the code for the **ICLR 2026 submission *How Overparametrization Shapes Bayesian Neural Network Posteriors***.
 Below as a teaser you can see (marginal) views on various approximate posteriors obtained via sampling ...

 <p align="center">
     <img src="data/fireball/mile_air/marginal_densities/fig1.png" alt="" style="width: 80%;">